What was for years a hardware store at the beach end of the street has been converted into a bar and restaurant, aptly named Bondi Hardware.

 The restaurant is open throughout the day, offering lunch, dinner and drinks until around midnight most nights.
 Suitable for any time of the day, the menu includes salads, pizzas, sliders and dishes conducive to sharing.
-New dishes like the Alaskan crab salad with prawn, black rice, coconut and pomegranate and a scotch fillet with chipotle chilli butter, almond and coriander are our top picks.
+New dishes like the Alaskan crab salad with prawn, black rice, coconut and pomegranate, Jerk Chicken with red quinoa, lentils and cauliflower and Hardware Prawns with chorizo, chilli, wine and garlic served with charred sourdough are our top picks.

 To drink, there’s a selection of local beers and ciders including Vale Ale and Batlow Cider on tap, local and international wines, cocktails and Elderflower Liqueur Ice Pops, which are served with soda water and wine stir them into.